KaiPonel/UMDRacingSIM/README.md

 This file explains the overall architecture of Carla itself and the container enviorment it has been deployed in. <br/>
 *It is highly recommended to keep **reading this file first** in order to obtain a brief overview about the project and its structure*

+Depending on your situation and desired workflow you want to read the...

-If you have an enviorment setup and want to start working, please refer to the [User Documentation](User.md)
+**[User Documentation](User.md)** - If you have an enviorment setup and want to start working.

-If you want to setup the simulation enviorment from scratch or need to make changes to the container please refer to the [Admin Documentation](Admin.md)
+**[Admin Documentation](Admin.md)** - If you want to setup the simulation enviorment from scratch or need to make changes to the container

 # About this Framework